mikintosh/Sticker-STAGING-Wordpress-Plugin/README.md

 A powerful tool to create and sync WordPress staging sites with production, featuring safe database cloning and URL replacement.

 == Description ==
+DISCLAIMER: This plugin is distributed without any warranty.
+The author is not responsible for any issues that may arise from its use.
+Use at your own risk.
 The **Sticker STAGING Plugin** is a robust tool for WordPress developers and site administrators to manage staging environments with ease.
 It allows you to create a full copy of your WordPress site to a staging directory, clone the database, perform safe URL replacements (including serialized data), and synchronize changes between production and staging environments.
 Key features include:

 – **Create Staging Site**: Copy your entire WordPress site (files and database) to a staging environment.